aragon/hack/docs/guides-agent-app.md

 - *aragon ipfs*

-Finally, note that running the above command will trigger a vote in **B**: you'll need to vote *yes* to confirm the minting of the token.
+Finally, note that running the above command will trigger a vote in **B**: we'll need to vote *yes* to confirm the minting of the token.

 We can do this either directly through the UI or by running:

 ```
-dao exec <name of dao B> <voting app address of dao B> "vote" 1 true true --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/
+dao exec <name of dao B> <voting app address of dao B> "vote" 0 true true --environment aragon:rinkeby --apm.ipfs.rpc https://ipfs.eth.aragon.network/ipfs/
 ```